Do you sleep with your hair down?

 A really easy way to manage your hair overnight is with a loose plait.

-If you sleep on your back, you can do a side plait or even two plaits so that your not lying on top of the plait in your sleep.
+If you sleep on your back, you can do a side plait or even two plaits so that you're not lying on top of the plait in your sleep.

 Make sure to use a scrunchie or coil hair tie that is gentle on your hair when tying your plait.